reasonml/reason-react/website/blog/2018-01-09-subscriptions-send-router.md

 title: Router and Subscriptions!
 ---

 Happy new year!
 We've got a new, non-breaking release for you =).
-As always, [here](https://github.com/chenglou/upgrade-reason-react-to-031)'s the migration script.
+As always, **[here](https://github.com/chenglou/upgrade-reason-react-to-031)'s the migration script**.

 V0.3.1 brings two important features, both super lightweight and performant, yet strike, we hope, a sweet spot in terms of usability: